Illegal immigration to Canada: Illegal immigration in Quebec

-The new Federal Skilled Worker Program (FSWP) measures the capabilities of individuals who are required to meet a passing mark to have their application accepted.
-Currently, the passing mark is 67 out of 100 in six categories: education, work experience, language, age, arranged employment, and adaptability (such as any previous work or education acquired within Canada).

-In addition, migrants may legally enter and apply for temporary resident status under the terms and conditions of the UN Convention Relating to the Status of Refugees of which Canada is a co-writer and signatory.
-It is this class of entrant that draws the most controversy.

 Statistics

 From January 2017 to March 2018, the Royal Canadian Mounted Police intercepted 25,645 people crossing the border into Canada illegally.
 Public Safety Canada estimated that another 2,500 came across in April 2018 for a total of just over 28,000, of which 1,000 had been removed from Canada.
 Federal government ministers expected that "close to 90 per cent" of asylum claimants would be rejected.

-The last audit of the Canadian population was performed in 2004 that indicated approximately 36,000 more individuals over a span of SPX years became illegal residents within Canada.
+The last audit of the Canadian population was performed in 2004 that indicated approximately 36,000 more individuals over a span of 6 years became illegal residents within Canada.
 The statistics are considered inaccurate because Canada does not record the information of illegal individuals leaving the country, but it is the last authentic value provided.
 A federal government draft report from 2001 included an estimate of 100,000 illegal immigrants then residing in Canada.